Community Conflict Management in Southern Somalia

 All partners are working toward “little P peace” or reducing interpersonal conflict.
 These efforts are often integrated into projects with humanitarian or development goals or both.
 This can look like providing a water source for a community garden, and a second water source for the wider community who are not members of the garden group.
 In some cases, working on “little P” involves organizing workshops or ongoing clubs that help people manage interpersonal conflict, recover from past trauma, or learn mediation skills.
 While there are effective tools to measure the impact of these “small P” activities at a community level, it’s not clear to what degree they contribute toward “big P peace” across society.

 From the partners we visited, there were some agreed messages about the triple nexus.
 We heard from many partners and project participants that “there is no development without peace” i.e., peace and development are intertwined, and there are synergies in working on both together.
-Our partners have been doing Nexus work all along, often with different funding streams.
+Our partners have been doing nexus work all along, often with different funding streams.
 When asked, they seemed agnostic about whether funding should come from a single source or more.
 They have the capacity and experience to deliver programming that responds to the needs of the moment.
 They did ask that different donors recognize this diversity of programming and try to align reporting requirements.

 We also heard that peace programming can be inexpensive (compared to other types of programming).
 In many cases, it can be incorporated into humanitarian or development projects without much additional cost, but it adds significant value to the project by reducing the risk of conflict that might undermine the project’s gains.

 The MCC partners we met welcomed our questions and were pleased to know that Canada (GAC and CSOs) is looking more closely at nexus work.
 It may be a new area of work for us, but not for them.
-With considerable Nexus programming experience already, partners such as these can help us learn about and improve Nexus programming.
+With considerable nexus programming experience already, partners such as these can help us learn about and improve nexus programming.

 EQUITAS Promotes the Contribution of Black People to the Progression of Human Rights